 The Audit Committee will meet not less than twice in each financial year and will have unrestricted access to the Group’s external auditors.
-The Audit Committee is currently chaired by Paul Marshall and also comprises Kate Burns.
+The Audit Committee is currently chaired by Paul Marshall.

 The Remuneration Committee will review the Company’s remuneration policy to ensure it is sufficient to attract, retain and motivate key management to deliver the strategy set by the Board.
 The Remuneration Committee will review the performance of the Executive Directors and senior management team and make recommendations to the Board on matters relating to their remuneration and terms of service.

 The Remuneration Committee will also make recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
-The Remuneration Committee is currently chaired by Kate Burns and also comprises Paul Marshall and Sir Robin Miller.
+The Remuneration Committee is currently comprised of Paul Marshall and chaired by Sir Robin Miller.